quarkus-qe/quarkus-openshift-test-suite/README.md

 To verify that you're logged into correct project, you can run `oc whoami` and `oc project`.

+If you don't have a project, use `oc new-project ...` to create one.
+Alternatively, see _Running tests in ephemeral namespaces_ below.

 All tests will run in the project you're logged into, so it should be empty.
 If there are resources deployed in the project, you should not expect they will survive.